News and Events

 The significance of the number 40 in Scripture cannot be overstated.
 It appears nearly 150 times and has been associated with major events throughout Salvation History occurring in both the Old and New Testaments.

-fact, in the Middle Ages there was a practice whereby the Blessed Sacrament was reposed in a repository for the 40 hours from Good Friday until Easter morning to signify the time our Lord spent in the tomb.
+Most significantly, in regards to our upcoming Forty Hours Eucharistic Devotion, 40 is traditionally considered to be the number of hours that Christ’s body rested in the tomb until being raised.
+In fact, in the Middle Ages there was a practice whereby the Blessed Sacrament was reposed in a repository for the 40 hours from Good Friday until Easter morning to signify the time our Lord spent in the tomb.

 But there are other well-known events where the number “40” takes on special significance and is associated with great manifestations of God’s power and goodness.
 Some examples: